Wound Care Clinic

 Once a treatment plan has been prescribed, you will visit the wound healing center weekly for specialized treatments and documentation of your healing progress.
 Keeping appointments and following directions are critical to attaining a positive healing outcome.
 Some things you can do to assist with your healing:

-Following your treatment is the single most important factor in your healing.
-Please don’t hesitate to contact us at (712) 655-2072 to learn more about our doctors or treatment plans.
+Following your treatment plan is the single most important factor in your healing.
+Please don’t hesitate to contact us at (712) 655-8100 to learn more about our treatment plans.
 We’re happy to clarify anything you feel uncertain about regarding the wound care treatment process.